nvhieu1978/plutus-pioneer-program/docs/week10.rst

 .. figure:: img/pic__00203.png

-Then is some boiler plate, then this *initContract* function that distributes the initial funds.
+Then there is some boiler plate, then this *initContract* function that distributes the initial funds.
 So it again makes use of *forgeContract* that we have seen before.

 And it now produces tokens with token names A, B, C, D with 1 million of each.
 Actually it also multiplies that by the number of wallets.
 So in this case, I want to use four wallets, wallets one to four, so it's actually 4 million of each of the tokens that will be forged.